waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WARP_CARPET_LEFT**: A traversable warp tile at the edge of a map that transitions to the adjacent map on the left.
 To activate, you must attempt to move left from the carpet tile, effectively trying to walk 'off' the map.
 - **TEACHER / LASS / BIRD / OFFICER / YOUNGSTER**: These NPC objects are impassable and function as walls.
 - **FRUIT_TREE**: An impassable, interactable object.
 Gives one BERRY item (like PRZCUREBERRY) when interacted with for the first time.
 Subsequent interactions yield nothing.
+- **Check Movesets:** Before switching a low-level or unfamiliar Pokémon into battle for training, I must first check its moveset to ensure it has at least one attacking move.
+Switching in a Pokémon that can't fight (like Jubilee) is a wasted turn and puts them at risk.